sqildev/sqil/.github/CONTRIBUTING.md

 Don't forget that we have a [Slack](https://join.slack.com/t/sqilworkspace/shared_invite/zt-2ptm4ft9u-ecqBBSNMolnZGQWbCL8NbA)!
 If you have trouble testing the backend, please reach out to `@Krish Kapoor` for help.

 ## Submitting changes to backend

+### Bug Fixing Route
+If this is how you are contributing, make sure you have replied to the **issue** you are fixing, even if you raised this issue.
+Check out [Resolving Bugs](#resolving-bugs) for instructions.

+### Adding Issue for  New Routes (Or New Features to Routes)
+If this is how you are contributing, please open an **issue** prior to your Pull Request:
+- Apply the "enhancement" and "backend" tag and any other fitting labels.
+- Write a clear and descriptive title.
+- List the api routes you will add or modify.
+- Explain what each api route will do.

+### Pull Request for Backend Features
-When submitting a pull request, please give us a thorough description of your contribution:
+When submitting a **pull request** for a new route or feature, please give us a thorough description of your contribution:
-- Write a clear and descriptive title for the feature added or issue resolved.
+- Write a clear and descriptive title for the route or feature added.
 - List the api routes you added or modified.
+- Explain what each api route does after the changes.

-You are now ready to submit your pull request.
+You are now ready to submit your **pull request**.
 We will review it as soon as possible!
 Thanks for your contribution.

 # Reporting Bugs
 ![Bug](img/Bug.png)